bhisaac/5eFP/5eFP-SRD.md

 **Languages:** Two of your choice

-**Equipment:** Choose a scholar's kit, alchemist's supplies, or navigator's tools and a belt pouch containing 1 coin
+**Equipment:** Choose a scholar's kit, alchemist's supplies, or navigator's tools and a belt pouch containing ⛁

 ### Feature: Researcher